-- Project 1 will consist of hardware construction and firmware development and it is expected that it will take approximately 30 hours to complete. - Project 1 is an individual assignment. - Interim deadlines for hardware construction will also apply.
+- Project 1 will consist of hardware construction and firmware development and it is expected that it will take approximately 50 hours to complete. - Project 1 is an individual assignment.
+Discussing project topics is allowed, but the submissions must be unique.
+Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises.